 An oubliette was a very small and isolated room or dungeon, also called a bottle dungeon, accessible from a small hole or hatch.
 Victims were lowered into the oubliette, looking up they would see the hatch as it closed some distance away, much too far away to attempt any escape.

-An oubliette was an underground dungeon that was commonly found in the castles during the medieval times.
-It was used to hold political and other kinds of prisoners and was built particularly narrow and dark to increase the psychological damage.
-This kind of dungeon continued to exist after the end of the medieval times.
+The oubliette was commonly found in the castles during the medieval period.
+It was commonly used to hold political prisoners, it was dark, damp, isolated, and scary.
+This kind of dungeon continued to exist even after the end of medieval times.

 “Oubliette” is a French term derived from the verb “Oublier” which literally translates to “to forget”.
 This term was used because the victim once thrown into the Oubliette was considered forgotten by the outside world and remained within the dark confines of the dungeon.
 A single trap door at the top of the dungeon was the only entrance to Oubliette which was only accessible via a rope or a ladder.